As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 Style tip: Belt it and go for a monochromatic look if you want to keep the whole ensemble as figure flattering and lengthening as possible.

-Which coat is right for you depends on all the points we have discussed above, but here are some of my favorites.
-(RSS readers, please click through to the website to see the options).
+Which coat is right for you depends on all the points we have discussed above.

 How do you choose a coat?
 Which coats do you (wish you) have in your wardrobe?